semaphoreci/docs/docs/essentials/test-summary.md

 | Rust       | Cargo Test   | [junit-report](https://crates.io/crates/junit-report){target="_blank"}                                                | &mdash;
 | Java       | Maven        | [maven-surefire](https://maven.apache.org/surefire/maven-surefire-plugin/examples/junit.html){target="_blank"}        | &mdash;

-If your test runner is not the above list, you can still collect Tests.
-Find a test formatter for your test runner that can export JUnit XML results.
+If your test runner is not the previous list, you can still collect Tests.
+All you need to do is find a test formatter for your test runner that can export JUnit XML results.

-### Step 2 &mdash; Publish XML results from your jobs
+### Step 2 &mdash - Publish XML results from your jobs

-Given that your test suite is exporting an XML test result named `report.xml`, publish it from your jobs with the `test-results` CLI tool.
+Given that your test suite exports an XML test result named `report.xml`, you can publish it from your jobs with the `test-results` CLI tool.

-Add the following snippet to your pipeline YAML file:
+To do so, add the following snippet to your pipeline YAML file:

 ``` yaml
 global_job_config: